compiler-dept/event-compiler/docs/guides/usage.md

 ./example
 ```

-If everything worked out correctly, you sould get the follwing output:
+If everything worked out correctly, you should get the following output:

 ```
 Vector 1 [3]: